 Our expertise includes:

 Facts and Figures

 New state-of-art trains will carry an estimated 200 million passengers a year.
-The new service will reduce journey times, increase the capital’s rail capacity by 10% and bring an extra 1.5 million people to within 45 minutes of central London.
+The new service will transform life and travel in London and the South East, reducing journey times, increasing the capital’s rail capacity by 10%, transforming accessibility, and bringing an extra 1.5 million people to within 45 minutes of central London.